Albinism - A trait that causes lack of pigment in skin and hair making animals appear white

 NRA - National Rifle Association

-Poach - Take game illegally
+Poach - To take game illegally

 Post-Rut - Period shortly after the rut when most bucks are trying to recover their energy